Mint-Blockchain/mint-node/README.md

 # Mint Node

-It currently supports Optimism’s open-source [OP Stack](https://docs.optimism.io/stack/getting-started).

-This repository contains the relevant Docker builds to run your own RPC node for Mint Blockchain.
+This repository contains the relevant to run your own RPC node for Mint Blockchain.

 ### Hardware Requirements